Minority Report (film): Reception

+Accolades

-The film earned nominations for many awards, including Best Sound Editing at the 75th Academy Awards (lost to The Lord of the Rings: The Two Towers), and Best Visual Effects at the BAFTAs.
+The film earned nominations for many awards, including Best Sound Editing at the 75th Academy Awards, and Best Visual Effects at the BAFTAs.

 It was nominated for eleven Saturn Awards including Best Actor for Cruise, Best Supporting Actor for von Sydow and Best Music for Williams, and won four: Best Science Fiction Film, Best Direction for Spielberg, Best Writing for Frank and Cohen and Supporting Actress for Morton.

 It was nominated for two Visual Effects Society Awards in the categories of "Best Effects Art Direction in a Motion Picture" and "Best Compositing in a Motion Picture".
 It also won the BMI Film Music Award, the Online Film Critics Society Award for Best Supporting Actress, and the Empire Awards for Best Actor for Cruise, Best Director for Spielberg and Best British Actress for Morton.

 Ebert listed Minority Report as the best film of 2002, as did online film reviewer James Berardinelli.
 The film was also included in top ten lists by critic Richard Roeper, and both reviewers at USA Today.